English | Deutsch

-If its white-water rafting, serious mountaineering or mountain biking; also Adrenalin seeking sport enthusiasts have lots fun in the the Styrian alps.
+If it’s white-water rafting, serious mountaineering or mountain biking; also Adrenalin seeking sports enthusiasts have lots fun in the Styrian Alps.

-From the terminus we hiked about 1 1/2 hours up to the top of 1738 meters and were awarded with astonishing views over the valley of the District Murau.
-After that we had the agony of choice between quaint restaurants offering local specialties and of course – Murauer beer for the thirsty hikers.
+From the terminus, we hiked about 1 1/2 hours up to the top of 1738 meters and were awarded astonishing views over the valley of the District Murau.
+After that, we had the agony of choice between quaint restaurants offering local specialties and of course – Murauer beer for the thirsty hikers.